Mainstay Hail - Parametric Insurance For Dealerships

 With a traditional property insurance policy your client pays their premium to cover them for a range of possible events, where the insurer will repair / make good as necessary, putting them back to their original position before the event occurred.
 Whereas a Parametric policy is based on an agreed event occurring (the Trigger) and the policy will then make a cash payment to your client based on an agreed payout schedule.
 For the Mainstay Underwriting hail policy, the trigger is the size of a Hailstone being in excess of 3cm.
 A hailstone that is less than 3cm in size will cause little to no damage, but above 3cm the policy will make cash payments to cover the costs your client will have to incur, with the cash payout amount increasing as the size of the hailstone increases.

-Our parametric policy benefits include:
+The parametric policy benefits include:

 - Motor Vehicle Stock Cover - for loss or damage to vehicles.